bewakes/fdswap/README.md

 # fdswap
-shell script to redirect the output of a process to desired file
+shell script to redirect the output of a running process to desired file

 ## Problem Statement
 It often happens that, we run a process in the terminal, and the process starts printing out in the terminal, not letting us do our other tasks.